Instagram Influencer’s Dead Body Found In Suitcase

 Semochkina, whose Instagram handle was @katti_loves_life, had more than 90,000 followers on the social media platform.
 She recently graduated from medical school and was planning to take a trip to the Netherlands to celebrate her 25th birthday with her family and her boyfriend.

 When Semochkina did not respond to calls, her relatives asked her landlord to let them check her apartment.
 Tragically, they discovered her body in a suitcase in the apartment hallway, which she had already packed for her trip.
-Semochkina reportedly suffered several stab wounds, and her throat was slit, CNN reported.
+Semochkina reportedly suffered several stab wounds, CNN reported.

 There was reportedly no evidence that a struggle took place, and police did not find a murder weapon at the scene.